 We were informed by an NHS trust of a series of WBIT incidents that had occurred in the Trust’s maternity unit.

 The Trust had 16 WBIT incidents in its maternity unit in 2017.
 In response to this the Trust had rolled out a comprehensive training package for staff.
 All staff had subsequently been retrained in blood sample collection.
 However, in 2018 the Trust had a further four WBIT incidents in the maternity unit.

-We’ve made a safety recommendation to NHSX as a result of this healthcare safety investigation:
+We made one safety recommendation to NHSX as a result of this healthcare safety investigation.